LeandroMascalhusk/LeandroMascalhusk/README.md

 - 👨🏻‍💻 Working at Controller BMS as Junior Systems Technician (System Support and Maintenance).

 - 🌱 I’m currently studying JavaScript, CSS and HTML.
-I have 2,5 years of experience working with Databases (MySQL and SQL Server), Git and with maintenance on systems using C# language and .Net.
+I have 2,5 years of experience working with Databases (MySQL and SQL Server), Git and with maintenance on systems using C# languge e JavaScript.

  <div>
   <a href="https://github.com/LeandroMascalhusk">